Sagar472820/Guided_Projects/README.md

 **Income Analysis:** Salary comparisons across education levels, gender, and departments, along with age-salary correlations.

-**Employee Records View:**
+**2. Employee Records View:**

 A comprehensive, filterable list of employees with attributes like name, department, position, gender, age, education, and salary.

-Data Insights Expectations
+## Data Insights Expectations

-Hiring and Termination Trends: Visualizing trends over time to highlight periods of high activity.
+**Hiring and Termination Trends:** Visualizing trends over time to highlight periods of high activity.
-Department and Job Title Metrics: Understanding workforce distribution and identifying high-performing or understaffed areas.
+**Department and Job Title Metrics:** Understanding workforce distribution and identifying high-performing or understaffed areas.
-Demographics Insights: Identifying diversity patterns, age groups requiring tailored interventions, and the impact of education on performance.
+**Demographics Insights:** Identifying diversity patterns, age groups requiring tailored interventions, and the impact of education on performance.
-Income Patterns: Highlighting gender pay gaps, education-related salary differences, and department-level salary trends.
+**Income Patterns:** Highlighting gender pay gaps, education-related salary differences, and department-level salary trends.

-Data Interaction
+## Data Interaction

 Users will interact with intuitive visualizations (charts, graphs, and tables).
 Dynamic filtering will allow customization of insights, enabling HR managers to pinpoint specific trends and anomalies.